 We know you’re a busy student and making the time to do independent research on all things career-related is not always on the top of your priority list.
-With this in mind, through the Department of Career Services we offer workshops every month on the essential things you need to know to get your career plans jump-started.
+With this in mind, the Department of Career Services offers workshops every month on the essential things you need to know to get your career plans jump-started.
 At just an hour long and usually held during lunch, these sessions fit perfectly into your active academic schedule.
 Heck, you can even bring your lunch, so you have no excuse NOT to be there.
+For Fall 2014 dates, times and locations, Career Services SP 2015 Schedule.
 Check out just a few of the workshop topics offered below.

 Graduate School Workshop: Wondering if you need to go to graduate school for an MFA?
 Don’t know how to choose an MFA program?
 Wondering what to include in your portfolio?
 Can’t decide where to start when it comes to applying for an MFA?
 All these questions and more will be covered in MCA’s Graduate School Workshop.
 All are welcome, so bring your lunch and munch while you listen to the whys and ways to go about finding your ideal Graduate Program.
 Professionals will give a presentation on how to simplify the seemingly-complex process of choosing a Graduate School.
 If you’re ready to apply, or are just wondering what an MFA is all about, don’t miss this excellent hour of information.

 Networking Workshop: Networking: you’ll hear this word a lot if you come to any Career Services events, but what exactly does it mean?
 The Networking Workshop is your chance to find out!
 We’ll talk about what a network is, how to find one for yourself, the professional tools and local resources at hand, and much more.
 This workshop is essential for all artists, particularly Fine Artists, looking to make it in any art market today.